grnet/kamaki/docs/library/clients.rst

 Synnefo API: https://www.synnefo.org/docs/synnefo/latest/identity-api-guide.html

-The core functionality of this module is to authenticate a user and provide user (e.g., email, unique user id)
+The core functionality of this module is to authenticate a user and provide user data (e.g., email, unique user id)

 Authenticate user